Key inflation gauge slowed to still-high 6.3% over past year

 Powell has said the Fed is aiming for a "soft or soft-ish" landing, in which wages, consumer spending and growth slow, but the economy avoids a downturn.
 Most economists say that while such an outcome is plausible, they doubt it can be achieved.

-A better-known inflation gauge, the consumer price index, earlier this month also reported a slowing in price gains.
+A better-known inflation gauge, the consumer price index, earlier this month also reported a slowing of still-high inflation.
 The CPI jumped 8.3% in April from a year earlier, down from a 40-year high in March of 8.5%.

 Yet rising prices of gas and food, worsened by Russia's invasion of Ukraine, will keep measures of inflation painfully high at least into the summer.
 The national average price of a gallon of gas has reached $4.60, according to AAA.
 A year ago, it was $3.04.